MBmasher/triangle-grid/README.md

 # weighted-object
-A program which helps with triangle grid mapping.
+A program to help with triangle grid mapping.